Fire30/PS4-3.55-Code-Execution-PoC/README.md

 PS4 3.55 Code Execution
 ==============
 This repo contains a PoC for getting code execution on ps4's with firmware version 3.55 It uses the same webkit vulnerability as the henkaku project.
 So far there is basic ROP working and returning to normal execution is included.
-Next steps will be to map a jit page sucessfully and getting actual shellcode executed.
+I have also included some helper methods to make researching a tad easier.
+Currently the documentation is pretty poor but I will  be updating it over time.

 Usage
 ==============